-x flowSet to be used

-FUN the function to be applied to each element of x

-... optional arguments to FUN.

-simplify logical (default: TRUE); if all true and all objects are flowFrame objects, a flowSet object will be constructed.
-If all of the values are of the same type there will be an attempt to construct a vector or matrix of the appropriate type use.exprs logical (default: FALSE); should the FUN be applied on the flowFrame object or the expression values.
+х flowSet to be used FUN the function to be applied to each element of x optional arguments to FUN. simplify logical (default: TRUE); if all true and all objects are flowFrame objects, a flowSet object will be constructed.
+If all of the values are of the same type there will be an attempt to construct a vector or matrix of the appropriate type (e.g. all numeric results will return a matrix). use.exprs logical (default: FALSE); should the FUN be applied on the flowFrame object or the expression values.